Diversified-Systems/Heracles/README.md

-# Heracles
+# Hercules
-An open source PHP shopping cart built on top of the Laravel Framework
+An open source PHP shopping cart built on top of the <a href="https://laravel.com/">Laravel Framework</a>.